LightDestory/AzerothCoreAdmin/README.md

 AzerothCoreAdmin (_ACAdmin_) is a general interface add-on which will help admins and GMs in-game of AzerothCore-based private servers.

-** No GA release available yet!, Be aware that it is still early to actively use it**

 ## Take a look at the past

 This add-on is an adaption for AzerothCore-based servers of the TrinityAdmin add-on which supports only TrinityCore-based servers.
 Moreover, TrinityAdmin is derived from MangAdmin, which supports MaNGOS-based server.